philoye/CacheManager/README.markdown

 *  `onerror` fires 'ajaxNetworkError' event and includes the response status and responseText, in addition to the raw error
 *  Add support for configurable network timeout
+*  Add support for for an optional error callback

 ## Usage